wision-lab/visionsim/docs/source/quick-start.rst

 Generating a dataset
 --------------------

-To give you a taste of how spsim works, we will create a small scale dataset of a toy lego truck as if it was captured by a realistic 25fps conventional RGB camera and a 4kHz single photon camera for 4 seconds.
+To give you a taste of how visionsim works, we will create a small scale dataset of a toy lego truck as if it was captured by a realistic 25fps conventional RGB camera and a 4kHz single photon camera for 4 seconds.
 To achieve this, we will:

 - Render a small dataset of 500 ground truth frames using the ``blender.render`` CLI,
 - Interpolate this dataset 32-fold using the ``interpolate.frames`` CLI,